quantified-uncertainty/squiggle/README.md

 ## Packages

 This monorepo has several packages that can be used for various purposes.

+### Public packages

-All the packages can be found in `packages`.
+All packages that are published to npm can be found in `packages`.

 - `@quri/squiggle-lang` in `packages/squiggle-lang` contains the core language, particularly
   an interface to parse Squiggle expressions and return descriptions of distributions or results.
 - `@quri/squiggle-ui` in `packages/ui` has React components for common QURI projects.
 - `@quri/squiggle-components` in `packages/components` contains React components particularly meant to be used with Squiggle visualizations.
+- `packages/vscode-ext` is the VS Code extension for writing estimation functions.
+It's not published to npm, but it's published to the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=QURI.vscode-squiggle).

+### Applications

+Applications (usually built with Next.js) can be found in `apps`.

-- `packages/website` is the main documentation website for Squiggle.
+- `apps/website` is the main documentation website for Squiggle.
 It is hosted at `squiggle-language.com`.
-- `packages/hub` is the code behind [Squiggle Hub](https://squigglehub.org).
+- `apps/hub` is the code behind [Squiggle Hub](https://squigglehub.org).

-- `packages/vscode-ext` is the VS Code extension for writing estimation functions.
+### Internal packages

+Internal packages (not published to npm) can be found in `internal`.

 # Develop